wuxxin/machine-bootstrap/README.md

     on partittions ROOT and DATA, currently only either zfs or lvm can be used. if both are specified at the same time, the script will fail.

-+ if ZFS is specified and two disks are available, partition will be used as zfs mirror instead or raid mirror
++ if ZFS is specified and two disks are available, partition will be used as zfs mirror instead of mdadm raid mirror, to let zfs manage the mirroring.

 ### GPT Layout

 + information leakage
-    be aware that the way the gpt labels are setup, they leak information of encrypted data, eg. raid_luks_lvm.vg0_ext4_ROOT leaks the information that behind the luks encrypted data is a lvm partition with a volume group named vg0 and the root file system is ext4.
+    be aware that, the way gpt labels are setup in this script, they leak metadata of encrypted data, eg. raid_luks_lvm.vg0_ext4_ROOT leaks the information that behind the luks encrypted data is a lvm partition with a volume group named vg0 and the root file system is ext4 (but not how to read this data). if this is an issue, simply rename volume labels after bootstrap completed, mounts will still work because they are pointing to the uuid.

 + Partition Layout

 Nr |Name(max 36 x UTF16)|Description|
 ---|---|---
-6  | `BIOS,1,2`  | GRUB-BIOS boot binary partition, used to host grub code on gpt for bios boot 5  | `EFI,1,2`   | EFI vfat partition, dual efi & bios grub installation and recovery- fs,kernel,initrd (replaces boot partition)
+6  | `BIOS,1,2`  | GRUB-BIOS boot binary partition, used to host grub code on gpt for bios boot 5  | `EFI,1,2`   | EFI vfat partition
+   |             |   + dual efi & bios grub installation
+   |             |   + recovery- kernel,initrd,fs
+   |             |   + system- kernel,initrd
 4  | `LOG,1,2`   | **optional** ZFS Log or other usages
 3  | `CACHE,1,2` | **optional** ZFS Cache or other usages
 2  | `[raid_]luks_SWAP,1,2`  | **optional** encrypted hibernation compatible swap